Celebrating 50 Years of Wild & Scenic River Designation in July, 2020

-Maine’s Allagash Wilderness Waterway is a treasure, conserved by Maine people working together.
+Maine’s AWW is a treasure, conserved by Maine people working together.
 Hear — and see! — the story in three minutes from Allagash expert Dean Bennett.
-Dean is an award-winning author, longtime University of Maine professor, and an Allagash member of the Natural Resources Council of Maine:
+Dean is an award-winning author, longtime University of Maine professor, and an Allagash member of NRCM:

 Allagash Wilderness Waterway

-The Natural Resources Council of Maine has watchdogged activities in the Allagash Wilderness Waterway (AWW) since its creation to ensure its wilderness character is not degraded.
+NRCM has watchdogged activities in the AWW since its creation to ensure its wilderness character is not degraded.
 Protection of the Allagash River was the issue on which NRCM was founded in 1959.
-See a timeline of the history of the Allagash Wilderness Waterway.
+See a timeline of the history of the AWW.

 The Waterway is one of Maine's signature natural areas.
-Following a multi-year campaign led by NRCM, it was created in 1966 by the Maine State Legislature, with a $1.5 million bond issue approved by a large majority of Maine voters, and $1.5 million from the federal government.
+Following a multi-year campaign led by NRCM, it was protected by the state in 1966 by the Maine State Legislature, with a $1.5 million bond issue approved by a large majority of Maine voters, and $1.5 million from the federal government.